WEight22/WEight22/README.md

-## Hi there 👋 I'm Cloud Wen, a cloud engineer at CathayHoldings DDT
+## Hi there 👋 I'm Cloud Wen, a cloud engineer at CompaxDigital

 ### Connect with me: